Ghost patrol: The scariest things cops have seen on the beat

 Most cops will tell you they’ve seen it all.
 It’s the nature of the job to be exposed to virtually everything America has to offer – from the weird to the hilarious to the disturbing.
 But what about the paranormal?

 We asked our audience to share the scariest, strangest, or most unexplained thing they’ve seen in their career, and their stories were downright spooky.
-Check out our roundup of the best responses, and if you think you can top these, share your story with us.
+Check out our roundup of the best responses, and if you think you can top these, share your story below.

 A different kind of evil